23134564635/Improved-msfm3d/README.md

   - **Sphere with void area models**: Representing spherical cavities or voids embedded in a 3D matrix.
   - **Oil cavern models**: Specifically designed to simulate oil reservoir environments where seismic wave propagation is crucial for microseismic monitoring.

+- **Text Output in the Command Window**:

+The code calculates the error between each method’s travel time results  and the reference values .
+The error is computed using three different metrics: L1 , L2 , and Linf .

+   - **L1**:mean absolute error
+   - **L2**:mean squared error
+   - **Linf**: maximum absolute error

 ## Applications